18F/before-you-ship/pages/infrastructure.md

 permalink: /infrastructure/
 ---

-Below is a list of "good" production ops practices, which product and tech leads should consider as part of their launch.
+Below is a list of "good" production ops practices, which product and tech leads should consider early in their development and review as part of any major launch.
+Items in **bold** are considered must-haves.
 We will be adding more documentation about how to achieve these within 18F's infrastructure soon, but [docs.cloud.gov](https://docs.cloud.gov/) is a good place to start.

 ### Backups